China Garden Tour (13 days)

 From the meticulously manicured landscapes of traditional gardens to the modern botanical wonders, this China garden tour takes you on a journey through China’s diverse horticultural treasures.
 Experience the vibrant energy of city parks, where the urban landscape seamlessly integrates with lush greenery, creating serene oases amidst the bustling metropolises.

-This premium China garden tour combines some of China’s top UNESCO World Heritage Sites with special garden visits.
+This luxury China garden tour combines some of China’s top UNESCO World Heritage Sites with special garden visits.
 History, culture, gardens, gourmet food, silk, tea and high-speed train – these are the main ingredients of this masterfully crafted itinerary.
 Extensions to Xi’an and Guilin can be easily arranged on request.

 Important Features